|

 the state of affairs

-exists: if an elementary
+If an elementary

-statement is false,
+statement is false, the state of

-the state of affairs does not
+affairs does not exist.

 |